 In 2017, the IUCN (International Union for Conservation of Nature) estimated that around 90 to 130 wild animals existed.
 Though this number is higher than the 2003 one, it's lower than than the previous estimate in 2011.
 On April 9th, 2018, the Marmot Recovery Foundation said on their Twitter account that they were waiting for approximately 150 to 200 Vancouver Island marmots to wake up.
-The IUCN classifies the animal as critically endangered.
+A report at the end of 2019 said that around 200 animals existed in the wild.
+The IUCN classifies the species as critically endangered.

 Some researchers say that about 700 Vancouver Island marmots will need to exist in the wild before we can be reasonably certain that the species will survive.
 The current signs of recovery are encouraging.
 The animal is still in trouble, however.
 It would be a great shame if this marmot disappeared from the Earth.

-Information about Roger, the Empress Hotel marmot, from Chek News
+- Information about Roger at the Empress Hotel from Chek News

-The Marmot Recovery Foundation acts to save the Vancouver Island marmot.
+- The Marmot Recovery Foundation works to save the Vancouver Island marmot.

 Questions & Answers

-We live in North Vancouver BC and have just today found a yellow marmot that seems to be living in our yard.
-What do we do?
+We live in North Vancouver, BC, and found a yellow marmot that seems to be living in our yard.
+What should we do it?

 It sounds like the marmot is far from home.
 Marmots occasionally climb on to trucks and trains and get transported to new areas, which may have been what happened to the one in your garden.